We have listed some frequently asked questions below.

 We keep full Early Years’ profiles which are shared with parents at parents’ evenings or at any other time by request.
 These log details of what the child is able to do and form an ongoing record of pupil progress.
 Pupils also keep a ‘special book’ which records photographs and evidence of work that children have completed, this comes home at the end of the academic year.

 Children are provided with either milk or orange juice at morning playtime.
-They bring their own healthy snacks from home.
+They bring their own healthy snacks and a water bottle from home.

 Lunches are included in our fees for all full time/ full day children.
 We offer two choices of main meal every day, one of which is non-meat.

 All children eat a school meal unless they have a very specific dietary need that we cannot cater for.
 The menu is published on the website and parents are asked to help with the choices.

 The school day begins with registration at 8.45am, though children can be brought into school free of charge from 8.00am.
 The school day ends at 3.30pm.

 Before School Club runs for 15 minutes from 7.45am to 8.00am for a small charge of £2.

 After school, children not involved in extra-curricular activities can attend After School Club until 5.30pm which is supervised by Mrs Mahl and Mrs Khan.
 The After School Club can be pre-booked but many parents also use the club on an ad hoc basis.